apterid/apterid-bootstrap/Docs/spec.md

       static Method2 c d = c * d
     }

 The property setter must take arguments of all the types in the getter's signature, and return a value of the record type, which can be `this`.
+In other words, values of struct types are mutable.

 You can create a new record with altered values: